 Colour is a welcome feature in a playground, and contrasting tones can be used to attract children to specific play structures or to indicate items like curb borders of play areas and edges of raised platforms.

 Pathways within a playground should link appropriate play elements.
-The pathways should be placed and colour contrasted so that children with vision loss can easily locate them.
+The pathways should be placed and colour contrasted so that children with blindness can easily locate them.
 Pathways should also have a different texture from the defined play area.
 Tactile, colour-contrasting pathways must be created to lead children away from the bottom of slides and other exits of play equipment.

 Swings should be placed away from other play equipment to avoid any possible collisions.
 Avoid putting pathways in front of or behind a swing.
 The swing area should be delineated by both a change in surface texture and the use of contrasting tones on the equipment and along the perimeter.